 Lack of mental healthcare contributes to 23 million Americans who depend on alcohol or drugs to cope with mental issues.
-In 2021, there were more than 140,000 alcohol-related and 156,000 drug-induced deaths in America.
-That was more than 385 alcohol and 430 drug-related deaths each day.
-Losses due to Alcohol Use Disorder (AUD) costs $300 billion and Substance Use Disorder (SUD) exceeds $600 billion each year in the U.S. $900 billion could easily pay for Mental Healthcare for all in need.
+In 2022, there were more than 140,000 alcohol-related and 108,000 drug-induced deaths in America.
+That is 384 alcohol and 296 drug-related deaths each and every day.
+Losses due to Alcohol Use Disorder (AUD) costs America $300 billion each year while Substance Use Disorder (SUD) exceeds $600 billion. $900 billion could easily pay for Mental Healthcare for all in need.

 60% of suicides in the U.S. are related to depression and this number increases to 75% when alcohol or drugs are involved.
 Each year there are 1.4 million suicide attempts resulting in nearly 50,000 deaths.
-Suicide is the 10th leading cause of death with men dying at a rate more than 3 times that of women.
-Suicide rates for children have increased every year since 2005 and are the second-highest cause of death only behind accidents.
+Suicide is the 10th leading cause of death with men dying at a rate 4 times that of women.
+Due to relentless cultural persecution white men make up 70% of all suicides.
+Suicide is the second leading cause of the death of our children after accidents and the suicide rate has increase every year since 2005 after a previous decade of continuous decline.
 Depression and mental health are manageable.
 Suicides are preventable if we make healthcare proactive and take our mental health seriously.